-- which report form or template the engine uses to construct a document component set from back-end messages, - how detailed to make report contents, - · which objects to represent as link markers for the user's current task, and - · which links to prune to avoid overwhelming a novice user.
+- which report form or template the engine uses to construct a document component set from back-end messages, - how detailed to make report contents, - which objects to represent as link markers for the user's current task, and - which links to prune to avoid overwhelming a novice user.

-Through filtering, the hypermedia engine can assume responsibility of managing mode or task changes, altering documents and available commands as the user navigates through the back-end.
+Through filtering, the hypermedia engine can assume responsibility of managing mode or task changes, altering the available commands and documents as the user navigates through the back-end.
 For example, in a project management system the hypermedia engine would use filters to tailor the user's view to his or her current project subtask.
-For more details see the discussion of "contexts" in [6].
+For more details see [9], as well as the discussion of "contexts" in [6].

 The hypermedia engine uses logical rules called bridge laws to map a hypermedia representation over the components of a back-end system.
-We adopted the term "bridge law" [24, 30, 41] because these logical rules serve as a "bridge" or connection between objects defined in the language of the back-end (e.g., models, variables, calculations) and those in that of the hypermedia engine (e.g., nodes, links, link markers).
+We adopted the term "bridge law" [29,37,50] because these logical rules serve as a "bridge" or connection between objects defined in the language of the back-end (e.g., models, variables, calculations) and those in that of the hypermedia engine (e.g., nodes, links, link markers).
 Bridge laws employ logical quantification, i.e., they apply to every instance that satisfies the set of conditions specified.
-Logical quantification (i.e., specifying "for each" or the logical symbol " $\forall$ ") enables individual laws to map entire classes of back-end objects to hypermedia components; the same bridge law will map every object in the application knowledge base that satisfies the bridge law's conditions.
+Logical quantification (i.e., specifying "for each" or the logical symbol " \forall ") enables individual laws to map entire classes of back-end objects to hypermedia components; the same bridge law will map every object in the application knowledge base that satisfies the bridge law's conditions.